One on One with Jeffrey Earnhardt

 In 2006 he was part of the General Motors driver development search program.
 Select drivers were invited to test both a late model car and a Nationwide Series car at two different tracks.
 Jeffrey proved to be one of the best and moved on to the final cut.

 The following year he progressed to the NASCAR Camping World East Series (now NASCAR K&N Pro Series East).
-He finished the season in 5th place in the points standings and won the Most Popular Driver award.
-In 2008, Jeffrey ran eleven races in the series with four top-5 and six top-10 finishes.
+He finished the season in fifth place in the points standings and won the Most Popular Driver award.
+In 2008, Jeffrey ran 11 races in the series with four top-five and six top-10 finishes.

 Over the next three years, he ran a variety of races getting as much seat time as possible competing in the Nationwide Series, the NASCAR Camping World Truck Series and the NASCAR Grand-Am Rolex Sports Car Series.

 In 2010 Jeffrey began his partnership with Rick Ware Racing and was scheduled to run a full season in the Camping World Truck Series in 2011.
 However, because of sponsorship issues, he was only able to run five races.